benbalter/WP-Resume/readme.txt

 No.  WP Resume includes a default stylesheet that can easily be overridden by your theme's defaults or other CSS you may drop in.

+= I'm having trouble organizing some of the positions on the options screen; they're not sortable.
+What gives? =

+Make sure all your positions are associated with both organizations and sections.

 == Planned Features ==

 * Import from LinkedIn via API